Welcome to today's edition of the Rush 24-7 podcast.

 They're not as smart as most people.

-And unfortunately, they have all this unfettered access to young skulls full of mush in order to indoctrinate them and uh inculcate them with uh bunch of drivel and so forth.
+And unfortunately, they have all this unfettered access to young skulls full of mush in order to indoctrinate them and inculcate them with a bunch of drivel and so forth.

-But these um these three lacrosse players yesterday hit grand slam home runs.
+But these three lacrosse players yesterday hit grand slam home runs.

-Last night on CNN, Anderson Cooper 360 talked to the uh Reverend Zach and Cooper said in looking back about how you spoke about the Duke Lacrosse players.
+Last night on CNN, Anderson Cooper 360 talked to the Reverend Zach.

-There was a because of these athletes, often who feel entitled, paying money to wash women that's naked before them.
+There wasn't because of these athletes often who feel entitled paying money to watch women dance naked before them.

-Now, did they go as far as less than her?
+Now, did they go as far as molesting her?

 Apparently not.

-Apparently not, but he's he's not going to apologize, and neither is Sharpton.
+Apparently not, but he's not going to apologize.

 Sharpton's not going to apologize.

-Well, I don't nobody can remember what he said, so he's not going to apologize.
+Well, nobody can remember what he said, so he's not going to apologize.

 Of course, these are the arbiters now of who can say what, ladies and gentlemen.